jonyeezs/PiggyMonitor/LESSONS.md

 As well figuring out how ngModelController actually works.

 Sometimes things don't follow a nice pattern and seems hacky.
 But if the hack is only for a specific problem and will never affect anyone else.
 Maybe its ok to do it that way.

+Man creating dynamic tables with components is hard.
+Something that should be simple to use now looks so complicated to jump through hoops!